muyi-cyber/Linux-User-Permission-Management/README.md

 ---

-## Prerequisites
+## Environment & Prerequisites
-- Linux environment (Ubuntu)
-- Bash shell
+* Operating System: Linux (Tested on Ubuntu/Debian)
+* Setup: This project was developed and tested within a Virtual Machine (VM) environment.
+* Dependencies:
-- Sudo privileges for user and permission management
+    * sudo privileges for user and permission management.
+    * openssh-server (required for the SSH hardening script).

 ---